geoking41/movie-review-sentiment-analyzer/Readme.md

 **For Beginner Learning:** AI model trained with Gensim and scikit-learn for classifying movie reviews as positive or negative

+NO LEARNING MATERIAL.
+Helps provide hands-on for anyone wanting to kick off AI basics.
+Refer to AI docs, talk to CHatGPT or Bard for learning concepts ;)

+Comments in the code may help follow the tasks performed.

 ## Source Files

 ### API